jenny-tru/model3/README.md

-Want to see what it's like sitting inside a Tesla Model 3?
+What is it like sitting inside a Tesla Model 3?
 Here's a sneek peak of how fun it is navigating around the UI as a driver or passenger.